Princess Elisabeth Island

 -

-A project that will benefit from the European Recovery Fund
+Support from the European Recovery Fund

 The energy island uses the European Recovery Fund, which is intended to provide the Belgian economy with additional incentives through future-oriented initiatives.
 Investing in infrastructure is investing in economic growth that strengthens the socio-economic prosperity of our country.